recore/recore-config/README.md

-# tslint-config
+# recore-config

-TSLint configuration for @recore projects
+TSLint and TSconfig  for @recore projects